Daniel La Spata

-Daniel La Spata (born February 26, 1981) is a Chicago politician.
-He has served as the alderman of Chicago's 1st ward since May 2019.
+Daniel Francis La Spata (born February 26, 1981) is a Chicago politician.
+He has served as alderman from Chicago's 1st ward since May 2019.
 He won election to that office after defeating incumbent Proco Joe Moreno in the 2019 Chicago aldermanic elections.
 He is a member of the Democratic Socialists of America.

 Early life, education, and career

-La Spata was born in South Plainfield, New Jersey in 1981.
+La Spata was born in South Plainfield, New Jersey in 1981 and graduated in 1999 from South Plainfield High School.
 He moved to Chicago in 1999 to attend North Park University, where he later received a bachelor's degree in psychology and music.
 In 2019, he completed his master's degree in urban planning and public policy at the University of Illinois at Chicago.

 He was a member of the Logan Square Neighborhood Association for 10 years, including a stint as vice-president, where he worked on issues of equitable housing and community development.
 He has also worked as a community organizer for the Jane Addams Seniors Caucus, a policy and planning associate at Friends of the Parks, and policy intern at the Center for Tax and Budget Accountability.

 In the 2019 Chicago aldermanic elections, La Spata ran for alderman of the 1st ward, challenging incumbent Proco Joe Moreno.
 He received endorsements from local community organization The People's Lobby and state representative Will Guzzardi.
 In February 2019, a photograph reportedly from his 2013 bachelor party was released in which La Spata, dressed in a banana costume and with his friends surrounding him in monkey masks, posed with four African-American boys at a downtown Chicago park.
 Following criticism of the photo as racist, La Spata issued an apology stating "I apologize unequivocally for the photo from my bachelor party six years ago."
 On February 29, 2019, he won election to the seat after defeating Moreno with 61.3% of the vote.

 On April 10, 2019, La Spata joined six other newly elected socialist members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.